mickaelandrieu/docs-1/doc/developper-documentation/components/config.md

 The BackBee Config Component can take a valid directory as argument, and merge the configuration according to the data set in this YAML files.
 If you don't know YAML, you can take a look to the [Symfony YAML format documentation](http://symfony.com/doc/current/components/yaml/yaml_format.html).

-Moreover, BackBee Config component allow you to ignore some files.
+Moreover, BackBee Config component allows you to ignore some files.

 ```php
 <?php